RP

 Prep what will slow you down

-Use this first method cue as the setup point: Heat oil in a wok over high heat.
+Start with this setup step: Heat oil in a wok over high heat.

 Before serving